ibm-cloud-docs/cephaas/iam_access.md

 After defining the scope of the access policy, assign a role.

-Review the following tables that outline what types of tasks each role allows for when you're working with the {{site.data.keyword.cephaas_short}} service.
+Review the following tables that outline what types of tasks each role allows when you're working with the {{site.data.keyword.cephaas_short}} service.
 Platform management roles enable users to perform tasks on service resources at the platform level, for example, assign user access to the service and create deployments.
 They also enable users access to {{site.data.keyword.cephaas_short}} and the ability to call the {{site.data.keyword.cephaas_short}} API.
 For information about the exact actions that are mapped to each role, see [Identity and access management actions mapped to roles](/docs/cephaas?topic=cephaas-managing-iam&interface=ui#iam-actions).

 | Platform role |  Description of actions |
 |---------------|-------------------------|